Update on Access to Health Care for Immigrants and Their Families

 - Receipt of Medicaid for emergency services, or by children under age 21 or pregnant women (including women who are 60 days postpartum), will not be considered a negative factor in a public charge determination.

-The Families First Act provides full coverage for COVID-19 testing for those who are insured.
+The Families First Act also provided full coverage for COVID-19 testing for those who are already insured.

 - The act requires coverage and eliminates cost-sharing (including copays and deductibles) for those who are covered by Medicaid, Medicare, Medicare Advantage, and private health insurance.

 The CARES Act increased and extended Affordable Care Act funding for Community Health Centers (CHCs), augmenting their FY 20 funding by $1.3 billion and providing over $668 million for part of FY 21.

 - As institutions that provide primary and preventive health care to anyone regardless of their immigration status or ability to pay, CHCs are essential providers for immigrant communities.

 The CARES Act also delayed cuts in Disproportionate Share Hospital funding to hospitals that serve a substantial number of indigent patients and provided additional funding for the National Health Service Corps.